 I don’t think I’m gay, but I set up these tests to find out, as I am not sure.

-These are the type of questions people ask themselves when they first notice that something is not quite right.
+These are the questions people ask themselves when they first notice something is not quite right.
 It can be a shock to think this way as it clashes with who you thought you were as a person.